 Happy Hannah laps up Cycling UK cycle sessions

+Hannah smiles excitedly as she puts on her cycle helmet and elbow pads.
+“Just getting kitted out,” she says before getting on her bike to take to the track at the Palmer Park Sports Stadium in Reading.
 In no time she has completed a circuit as her mum and official lap-counter, Bernice, watches from the stand.

-She has attended the sessions every week for the past six years and loves the fresh air and exercise.
+Hannah has attended the sessions every week for the past six years and loves the fresh air and exercise.

 The trainers are brilliant.
 If somebody comes along who cannot ride a bike, they just get them to ride a bike…simple as that.
-It’s wonderful to see.”
+It’s wonderful to see.

 Bernice Pool, Hannah’s mum